Savannah (actress)

 Shannon Michelle Wilsey (October 9, 1970 – July 11, 1994), better known by her stage name Savannah, was an American pornographic film actress who starred in over 100 videos during her career.
 One of the most prominent adult industry models of her time, she achieved notoriety within her career due to her onscreen presence and personal life.
 In January 2002, AVN ranked her at #19 on its list of the top 50 porn stars of all time.

 Wilsey reportedly took her stage name from Savannah Smiles (1982), a movie she enjoyed.
-Following a car crash that broke her nose, she attempted suicide by firearm and died at the hospital after being removed from life support.
+Following a car crash that broke her nose, she died of suicide by firearm.
+She was taken to a hospital but her life support was eventually discontinued after it became clear that she would not survive her injury.

 Early life

 Wilsey’s parents divorced when she was 2 years old.
 She grew up in Texas with her mother and then, after a brief stay with her father in Oxnard, California lived with her grandparents in Mission Viejo, California, where she attended high school and was a cheerleader.
 Wilsey told her manager, Nancy Pera, that she was sexually abused as a child.